DaoCloud/DaoCloud-docs/docs/en/network/modules/calico/what.md

 Calico creates and manages a flat, three-layer network (no overlay required), with each container assigned a routable IP.
 Without packet encap/decap for communication, it has low network performance loss, and the convenience of both troubleshoot and horizontal scale.

-Small-scall deployments can be interconnected directly through a BGP client, while large ones can be done through a designated BGP Route Reflector, which ensures that all data traffic is interconnected by IP routing.
+Small-scale deployments can be interconnected directly through a BGP client, while large ones can be done through a designated BGP Route Reflector, which ensures that all data traffic is interconnected by IP routing.

-Powerd by iptables, Calico provides rich and flexible network policies, securing multi-tenant segregation of workloads, security groups and other access restrictions through ACLs on each node.
+Powered by iptables, Calico provides rich and flexible network policies, securing multi-tenant segregation of workloads, security groups and other access restrictions through ACLs on each node.

 !!! info